Q What is ProActive Kids?

-A The program is offered at no cost (FREE) to children/families who are referred by a physician.
+A The program is offered at no cost (FREE) to children/families.
 The program is funded through generous contributions of the hospital offering the program at each location.
 Also, PA does not require proof of insurance or medical coverage.

 Q What are the core components of the PAK program?

 A The PAK PLAN is built around three core areas – fitness, nutrition and lifestyle coaching.